Michael1388/ASP.NET-CMS-Web-Project/README.md

 ## Rental Histories - Create and Edit pages and functions
 Relevant files/folders: [Create.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Create.cshtml), [Edit.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Edit.cshtml) [Rent.css](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Areas/Rent.css)

-I was tasked there with creating and styling the Create and Index pages of the Rental Histories section.
+I was tasked here with creating and styling the Create and Index pages of the Rental Histories section.
 I created the database model and created a scaffold of the model to create the CRUD (create, read, update, delete) pages needed to continue building.
 I then created and styled a sort function for the database to be viewed as chosen by the user's sorting needs.

 Below is an animated visual example of the Create and Edit pages and functionality I constructed.